 4. Burnout creeps in disguised as commitment

 Skipped meals, lost sleep, no exercise — early on this feels like dedication.
-Over half of founders report burnout within a single year.
-The danger is that the warning signs look like virtues.
-Fix: treat rest as a business input, not a reward you have not yet earned.
+Many founders report burnout within the first year of starting, and the danger is that the warning signs look like virtues: the burning-out founder is often also the one being celebrated for their drive.

 5. It strains the relationships you are doing it for